ABOUT THE DOCUMENTARY

 REACHING NEW HEIGHTS is the first feature-length documentary on the legacy of Fazlur Rahman Khan.

 Structural engineer Fazlur Rahman Khan (front row, second from the right), architect Bruce Graham (back row, far right) at the John Hancock Center construction site in Chicago in 1960s.
-Photo by Jonas Dovydenas, Courtesy SOM.
+Photo Courtesy of SOM.

 Structural engineer Fazlur Rahman Khan (front row, second from the right), architect Bruce Graham (back row, far right) at the John Hancock Center construction site in Chicago in 1960s.
-Photo by Jonas Dovydenas, Courtesy SOM.
+Photo Courtesy of SOM.